 What Are the Applications of Biometric Technology?

 One application of biometric technology is identity verification.
 This is used to determine whether a person is who they say they are.
 It can be used in various applications, such as access control, e-commerce, and social networking.
 Another application of biometric technology is in security.
 This is used to protect information and systems from unauthorized access or theft.
 Biometric security features include facial recognition, fingerprint recognition, and retina scanning.
+Additionally, other biometric tools, including live scanning technology, for example, can be used by the law enforcement industry in order to optimize processes like arrest booking at both the state and federal levels.

 Biometric technologies have also been developed for healthcare purposes.
 These include the use of biometric markers to identify patients in medical records and for authentication of health care providers.